gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

-# AWS SETUP for the Upstream projects
+# Deploying to production for the Upstream projects

 This document is a SOP is for preparing the infrastructure used for the live production environments of GigaDB.
 This document is for core team members who need to work on live production infrastructure.

 ## Pipeline and provisioning